bn.h

 OPENSSL_EXPORT int BN_sub(BIGNUM *r, const BIGNUM *a, const BIGNUM *b);

-BN_usub sets r = a - b, where a and b are non-negative integers, b < a and r may be the same pointer as either a or b.
-It returns one on success and zero on allocation failure.
+BN_usub sets r = a - b, considering only the absolute values of a and b.
+The result must be non-negative, i.e. b <= a. r may be the same pointer as either a or b.
+It returns one on success and zero on error.

 OPENSSL_EXPORT int BN_usub(BIGNUM *r, const BIGNUM *a, const BIGNUM *b);